nf-core/website/markdown/developers/guidelines/requirements/docs.md

 - `docs/usage.md`
 - `docs/output.md`

-Additional pages can be added and will be automatically rendered on the nf-core website pipeline page.
+Additional pages (e.g. tutorials, FAQs) can be added and will be automatically rendered on the nf-core website pipeline page.